What Does it Mean to Study Aviation Science?

 Non-flying positions in aviation are available in airlines, airports, aerospace companies, and governmental aviation agencies.

 - Air Traffic Controller.
 Many aviation science professionals use their multitasking skills in these high-profile, high-pressure positions.
 Often working directly for the FAA, air traffic controllers coordinate the takeoffs, holding patterns, and landings of dozens of airplanes simultaneously.
-These professionals use state-of-the-art equipment to monitor all of the aircraft in range of their landing strip.
-They assure pilots and passengers of orderly, safe flight operations.
+These professionals use specialized equipment to monitor all of the aircraft in range of their landing strip, then relay this information in order to create safe, orderly flight operations.

 - Safety Inspector.
 Many pilots and mechanics who want to work more regular schedules can shift into careers as safety inspectors for the FAA.
 They ensure that all aircraft meet government and company specifications.